 Million-dollar verdicts make great headlines.
 But it takes something more to make great law firms.
 Ted finds his success not just in the recoveries his clients have received.
 He finds it in his commitment, in every case, for every client.
-Whether a client has been physically injured by someone else’s negligence, or financially injured as a result of fraud or other means, he fights for their interests with the skill he’s developed over five decades — and the compassion he had long before.
+Whether a client has been physically injured by someone else’s negligence, or financially injured as a result of fraud or other means, he fights for their interests with the skill he’s developed over decades — and the compassion he had long before.

 Palm Beach County’s Go-To Personal Injury Lawyer